Tahul/nuxt-use-sound/README.md

 # 🔊 nuxt-use-sound

-This library is a nuxt implementation of the Vue composable [vue-use-sound](https://github.com/Tahul/vue-use-sound).
+This library is a Nuxt implementation of the Vue composable [vue-use-sound](https://github.com/Tahul/vue-use-sound).

 For a better understanding of this module, you might want take a look at the original composable page.